eflanili7881/AdobeRepackerAndInstallerScript/README.md

   - AdobeDreamweaver9*
   - AdobeFlash9*
   - AdobeFireworks9*
-  - AdobeIllustrator13* (on Master Collection and probably on other suites.)
+  - AdobeIllustrator13* (on Master Collection and probably on other suites (Not on Design Premium).)
-  - AdobeInDesign5* (on Master Collection and probably on other suites.)
+  - AdobeInDesign5* (on Master Collection and probably on other suites (Not on Design Premium).)
-  - AdobePhotoshop10* (on Master Collection and probably on other suites.)
+  - AdobePhotoshop10* (on Master Collection and probably on other suites (Not on Design Premium).)
   - AdobeContribute4.1*